tenox7/sng/README.md

 - `height` - pixels
 - `refresh_interval_sec` - seconds

-## Max value autoscale

-At present the "max" value and the vertical scale is computed based on lifetime max value and never decreases.
-This is probably not the best choice, however I find it work quite well in practice.
-It provides indication of how high the metric has ever gotten in the past.

 ## Performance Considerations

 This app is meant to be running in background or on a stand alone display.
 As such, its optimized to consume as little resources as possible rather than be a fast and responsive UI.

 SNG supports many UI/Graphics backends.
-Not all of them behave so nicely.
+Not all of them behave nicely.
 If you care about low CPU usage, wasted cycles, power usage - prefer GFX=X11, then GTK3.
-Avoid SDL.
-Its designed for high performance games running at 60 FPS and it's pretty hard to make it yeld CPU back it will use more CPU cycles on idle.
+Avoid SDL - it's not a GUI framework but a multimedia/game library designed for high performance.
+It's pretty hard to make it yeld CPU back.
+SDL will use more CPU cycles on idle.

 ## Devices